Harshalkatakiya/axly/README.md

 await useAxly({
   method: "GET",
   url: "/data",
-  retry: 3, // Retry up to 3 times
+  retry: 3, // Retry up to the specified number of times });
-});
 ```